Antolius/deployments-and-disasters/design.md

 Depending on your players interest, tool proficiency can be predefined in their profiles or individually defined by players themselves.
 This option could improve engagement (`Scale`).

-DM should assign each action a difficulty.
+Disaster master should assign each action a difficulty.
 Players, while considering which actions to pick and how to allocate their shared dice, should check the difficulty.
 For assigning difficulty it should suffice to categorize actions into easy, medium and hard category which should, on average, be solvable with 1, 2 or 3 dice by a player with tool proficiency.
 More precisely:

 |Action|Difficlty|
 |------|---------|